 To learn more regarding Strongsville's first-rate educational system please click the link below:

-Collegiate facilities are as close as Baldwin-Wallace College in Berea, Cleveland State University, John Carroll University and Case Western Reserve University in Downtown Cleveland, and the Western Campus of Cuyahoga Community College in Parma.
+Collegiate facilities are as close as Baldwin-Wallace University in Berea, Cleveland State University, John Carroll University and Case Western Reserve University in Downtown Cleveland, and the Western Campus of Cuyahoga Community College in Parma.

 "Quality of Life" Survey Results